-17.11"E" DAY: If staffing allows, employees have the discretion of either working at straight time pay or taking time off on their "E" day if approved by their supervisor or the on-duty Watch Commander.
-Employees working a twelve (12) hour shift on their "E" day shall be paid at the contractual overtime rate for the final four (4) hours of the "E" day shift assignment.

-17.12 TRAINING/TRAVEL COMPENSATION: All training must be approved by the Police Chief or designee.

-- a.
-Training approved by the Police Chief or designee will be handled as follows: - 1.
-The employee's work schedule may be adjusted to minimize the amount of overtime incurred.
-If any adjustment results in the need for overtime (e.g., to backfill on a shift that had to be flexed off), the employee whose shift has been adjusted will have the right of first refusal to the overtime assignment. - 2.
+- 16.11 "E" DAY: If staffing allows, employees have the discretion of either working at straight time pay or taking time off on their "E" day if approved by their supervisor or the on-duty Watch Commander.
+Employees working a twelve (12) hour shift on their "E" day shall be paid at the contractual overtime rate for the final four (4) hours of the "E" day shift assignment. - 16.12 TRAINING/TRAVEL COMPENSATION: All training must be approved by the Police Chief or designee. - a.
+Training deemed "mandated" by the Police Chief or designee will be handled as follows: - 1.
+For all mandated training except CPT or SWAT, the employee's work schedule may be adjusted to minimize the amount of overtime incurred.
+If any adjustment results in the need for overtime (e.g., to backfill on a shift that had to be flexed off), the employee whose shift has been adjusted will have the right of first refusal to the overtime assignment.
+For CPT and SWAT, officers must adjust their schedules so as not to incur overtime to attend. - 2.
 Any overtime for training must be approved by the Police Chief or designee prior to attending the training. - 3.
 Mileage and all other payments, reimbursements and/or advances will be in accordance with the City of Los Altos Administration Instruction, Travel and Expense Policy.
 Mileage will be reimbursed according to actual miles travelled between the employee's home and the training site. - 4.
 Employees that travel for training on a non-work day (unadjusted) shall be paid for actual travel time between the employee's home and the training site.
 Employees that travel for training on a work day shall be paid for actual travel time between the employee's home and the training site beyond the employee's normal commute. - 5.
 All costs associated with trainings must be reviewed and approved by the Police Chief or designee prior to the training. - 6.
 Any lunch break period during mandated training shall be treated as hours worked. - b.
-"Day for a Day"
+Training deemed "discretionary" by the Police Chief or designee will be handled as follows: - 1.
+No overtime will be granted for attending "discretionary" training, unless approved in advance by the Chief of Police or designee. - 2.
+The employees work schedule may be adjusted to attend the training if approved in advance by the Police Chief or designee.